Before we get to the lovely parts of Windows 11, let’s get the less pleasant aspects out of the way.

 Yes, I was relieved to see that a lot of nonsense Windows 10 used to come with by default (personal assessment; I wouldn’t even have a concept as to how to put most of the applications forced upon me to good use) was gone in Windows 11.

-Yet, I beg, what takes so long to install an operating system and some stray applications, even though all hardware requirements were met and a stable internet connection was provided?
+Yet, pray tell, what takes so long to install an operating system and some stray applications, even though all hardware requirements were met and a stable internet connection was provided?
 With bloatware allegedly vastly reduced, and an office suite living in the cloud, what accounts for the outrageous total size of software packages actually installed?

 I did install Windows 10 earlier several times in a variety of settings.
 While it — without a single exception — came “last in class” (i.e., compared to other operating systems I used to test it against), it was always up and running inside of 30 minutes — and comfortably so.